 There are dozens of ways you can make your website design stand out.
 But Royal Plate comes in with what really matters, the food!

-This New York City establishment is an elegant fine dining restaurant that places extra emphasis on serving up the freshest dishes in town.
-They went a step further by flooding their website with images of delicious ingredients from every mouth-watering angle possible.
+This New York City establishment is a classy fine dining restaurant that places extra emphasis on serving up the freshest dishes in town.
+They went a step further by flooding their website with full-screen images of delicious ingredients from every mouth-watering angle possible.

-At a time when multiple restaurant websites, divert their attention towards showing the vanity product shots and spacious seating, Royal Plate stuck close to their brand offering – delighting customers with fresh food always.
+At a time when most restaurant website use vanity product shots and divert their attention towards showing spacious seating, Royal Plate stuck close to their brand offering – delighting customers with fresh food always.

 This website is a great example of representing your brand values through an online website.
 One scroll through their homepage and you’ll be booking a reservation!
 An award, well deserved.